 So is variety really the spice of life when it comes to genetics and is hybrid vigor the secret recipe for a healthy dog?
 Perhaps, but not in the way that some unethical breeders portray it.
 A study on hybrid vigor speaks volumes when it comes to heritable health conditions and offers a different view of the story.

-According to a large, five-year old study conducted by Thomas P. Bellumori et al. and published in the Journal of the American Veterinary Medical Association, after analyzing more than 90,000 health records, it was found that no difference was seen among purebred and crossbred dogs when it came to the incidence of 13 heritable conditions.
+According to a large, five-year-old study conducted by Thomas P. Bellumori et al. and published in the Journal of the American Veterinary Medical Association, after analyzing more than 90,000 health records, it was found that no difference was seen between purebred and crossbred dogs when it came to the incidence of 13 heritable conditions.
 There were only a few exceptions where it was actually found that some hereditary conditions remain isolated to specific breeds, but other than that, the superior health benefits claimed by breeders seem to be a myth.

-However, it must be said that this is often the result of poor breeding practices which focus more on conformation and certain traits, rather than health.
-For instance, if Labradors which are prone to hip problems are crossbred with poodles who are prone to eyesight problems you may end up with puppies prone to both conditions, explains Marc Abraham, a popular veterinarian making appearances on TV in the UK.
+However, it must be said that this is often the result of poor breeding practices which focus more on conformation and certain traits rather than health.
+For instance, if Labradors that are prone to hip problems are crossbred with Poodles who are prone to eyesight problems, you may end up with puppies prone to both conditions, explains Marc Abraham, a popular veterinarian making appearances on TV in the UK.

-For a list of health disorders common for each dog breed and suggested testing visit the Canine Health Information Center website
+For a list of health disorders common for each dog breed and suggested testing, visit the Canine Health Information Center website.

 Hybrid Dogs: Best of Both Worlds or Worst of Both Worlds?